How to Plan and Prepare For a Long-Distance Move

 Deposits and Cancellation Fees

 Some moving companies require a hefty deposit to secure your booking.
 If your plans change, you could be hit with cancellation fees.
-Always read the fine print and understand the company's cancellation policy before making any commitments.
+Always read the fine print and understand the company's cancellation policy before committing.

 Legal Requirements and Regulations